Protective/Restraining Order Attorney in Wake County

 Information on North Carolina Protective Orders

-- Who Can Get Protective Order Hearings in Wake County
+- Who Can Get Restraining Order Hearings in Wake County

-- Types of North Carolina Protective Order Hearings
+- Types of North Carolina Restraining Order Hearings

-- Possible Consequences of Protective Order Hearing in Wake County
+- Possible Consequences of Restraining Order Hearing in Wake County

 North Carolina law defines domestic violence as either an attempt to cause bodily injury, intentional causing of bodily injury, causing fear of imminent serious bodily injury or continued harassment, or any one of a number of sexual assault offenses by an alleged offender upon an alleged victim with whom he has a personal relationship.
 Men and women can both be considered alleged offenders in domestic violence cases, and North Carolina General Statute § 50B-1(b) includes the following parties as examples of personal relationships:

 - People of the opposite sex who currently live with or used to live with alleged offenders